 For Sunday suppers or lunches after church, it is just hard to beat having the slow cooker out on the countertop doing as much of the work for you as possible.
 As a matter of fact, most Sunday’s I’ll have more than one just working away to make our day run a whole lot more smoothly.
 Slow cookers are always great for that extra help in the kitchen.

 Slow Cooker Turnip Greens Recipe

-A few years ago, I’d planned to make a traditional Southern Supper one Sunday but knew we were going to be out of the house most of the day with various activities.
+A few years ago, I’d planned to make a traditional Southern supper one Sunday but knew we were going to be out of the house most of the day with various activities.
 I knew the turnip greens needed to cook low and slow to produce tons of pot liquor like my husband likes for eating with his cornbread.
 Otherwise, I could’ve made quick skillet turnip greens like I’ve shared before and that we love to make for easy weeknights.
-But, this Sunday, I wanted the style my Grandmother would’ve made and cook all day.
+But, this particular Sunday, I wanted the style my Grandmother would’ve made and cook all day.

 I love it when things come together like that.
 Don’t you?